Phenomenology of 2HDM with VLQs: Conclusions

 \section{Conclusions}

 In this paper, we have extended the ordinary 2HDM-II by a singlet heavy VLQ with the same EM charge as the top quark.
-In the (near) decoupling limit of the 2HDM-II, one neutral CP-even Higgs state, $h$, can mimic the SM-like Higgs boson seen at the LHC Run 1 at $\approx 125$ GeV while the other two neutral Higgs states, $H$ and $A$, can be used to accommodate the di-photon data observed by ATLAS and CMS at the LHC Run 2 in both the low and high mass region.
+In the (near) decoupling limit of the 2HDM-II, one neutral CP-even Higgs state, $h$, can mimic the SM-like Higgs boson seen at the LHC Run 1 at $\approx 125$ GeV while the other two neutral Higgs states, $H$ and $A$, can be constrained as the model has to accommodate the data observed by ATLAS and CMS at the LHC Run 2 in both the low and high mass region, which are to date consistent with SM expectations.
+We have then proceeded to a phenomenological comparison between the 2HDM+VLQ scenario and the ordinary 2HDM case, limitedly to the LHC environment.

-We have also illustrated that a different decay pattern emerges in the 2HDM+VLQ with respect to the standard 2HDM when $\gamma\gamma$ and $Z\gamma$ samples are compared to each other.
-Then, we have shown that, at the same time, an enhancement of $\sigma(pp\to t\bar{t}h)$ by a factor up to 2 can occur, which would explain an increased value of a such a cross section at the LHC, i.e., in the direction of a possible enhancement seen in Run 2 data.
-All this can occur for VLQ masses of order 600--800 GeV, so that we have finally considered that non-SM-like decays of this VLQ state, particularly via $H^\pm$ channels, which would be un-mistakable evidence of a 2HDM sector.
+We have illustrated that a different decay pattern emerges in the 2HDM+VLQ with respect to the standard 2HDM when $\gamma\gamma$ and $Z\gamma$ samples are compared to each other.
+Then, we have shown that, at the same time, an enhancement of $\sigma(pp\to t\bar{t}h)$ by a factor up to 2 can occur, which would explain an increased value of such a cross-section at the LHC, i.e., in the direction of a possible enhancement seen in Run 2 data.
+All this can occur for VLQ masses of order 600--800 GeV, so that we have finally highlighted that non-SM-like decays of this VLQ state, particularly via $H^\pm$ channels, would be evidence of a 2HDM sector.

-In fact, by combining these instances, a peculiar `smoking-gun' situation may emerge in the 2HDM+VLQ scenario discussed here, where one has $\gamma\gamma$ rates at large invariant masses essentially compatible with the SM background, yet a depletion (with respect to the 2HDM yield) can be seen in the $Z\gamma$ sample, with or without an enhancement of the $t\bar t h$ cross section.
+In fact, by combining these instances, a peculiar `smoking-gun' situation may emerge in the 2HDM+VLQ scenario discussed here, where one has $\gamma\gamma$ rates at large invariant masses essentially compatible with the SM background, yet a depletion (with respect to the 2HDM yield) can be seen in the $Z\gamma$ sample, with or without an enhancement of the $t\bar t h$ cross-section.
 One could indeed disentangle this as being due to this particular BSM structure by finally revealing a variety of $T\to bH^+$ decays emerging from QCD induced $T\bar T$ production.

-Remarkably, all such phenomenology can be obtained for parameter space configurations compliant with current theoretical and experimental constraints, as we have scrupulously assessed using up-to-date tools.
+Remarkably, all such phenomenology can be obtained for parameter space configurations compliant with current theoretical and experimental constraints, as we have scrupulously assessed using up-to-date tools, yet ameanable to prompt phenomenological investigation in the upcoming years at the LHC, during Run 2 and 3.